How to access information

 Information access application form

-Although there is no legal requirement for you to use any particular form to make an access application (beyond satisfying the five requirements set out above), the department has created an Access information form (PDF 0.23MB) that you may wish to use.
+Although there is no legal requirement for you to use any particular form to make an access application (beyond satisfying the five requirements set out above), the department has created an Application form (pdf 343 KB) that you may wish to use.

 Implementing the changes across the department